curious-containers/curious-containers.github.io/_docs/1012-machine-learning-guide.md

 Under the `execution` keyword CC-Agency is specified as engine.
 The URL is set to `https://agency.f4.htw-berlin.de/cc`.
 If you do not have an account for this instance of CC-Agency, you can change the URL to point to a self-hosted agency.

-As an alternative, you can use switch to CC-FAICE and execute the experiment locally using the following code snippet.
+As an alternative, you can switch to CC-FAICE and execute the experiment locally using the following code snippet.

 ```python
 red = {